rushikeshmuley/Raw-to-Label/README.md

     ```
 4. The labeled image will be saved at the specified output path.

-## Assumptions
-- The labeled image is a grayscale image where each pixel value represents a class label.

 ## Notes
 - Optional interactive labeling is included for creating labeled images manually.